WeilabMSU/opioid-repurposing/README.md

 # Machine-learning Repurposing of DrugBank Compounds for Opioid Use Disorder

 ---
 This script is for the paper "Machine-learning Repurposing of DrugBank Compounds for Opioid Use Disorder".
-With the script, machine-learning regression model based on natural language processing (NLP) method can be built.
+With the script, binding affinities of molecular compounds on MOR, KOR, DOR, and hERG are be predicted.

 ## Requirements